crackheadakira/magic-worldbuilding/Worldbuilding/Magic System/How Magic Works.md

 ## External Mana
 External mana has an unique, primitive signature, with there being regional signatures, meaning if a mage tries to use it without filtration they will strain their organs, and cause internal damage.
 With the worst-case scenario permanently damaging the organs mana filtration system leading them towards a slow demise where they’re unable to recharge mana.
 ## Signature Specialization
-A mage is able to lower the cost of manipulating reality by modifying their signature — a non-reversible procedure — to closer match a reality where their spells aren’t as much of a distortion.
-For example, a fire mage might modify their signature to be one that originates from a reality where the world is full of fire, so the reality distortion isn’t as far-fetched that the cost becomes lowered.
+A mage is able to lower the cost of manipulating reality by modifying a portion of their signature — a non-reversible procedure — to closer match a parallel reality where their spells aren’t as much of a distortion.
+For example, a fire mage might modify their signature to be one that originates from a reality where the world is full of fire, so the cost of creating the spell isn’t as high.
+A spell basically just interacts with a parallel reality that matches your criteria and forcefully removes your desired object from it and places it onto reality.
+But if your mana signature doesn’t have a set location, it’ll keep hitting different parallel realities every time you cast the spell.
+But if you have modified your mana signature to align with a parallel reality or realities, you will always traverse the same one allowing you to become more proficient in it.
+# Example of Usage
+## Healing
+Healing magic feels unintuitive, as how can you interact with someone who’s mana signature isn’t primitive.
+But how this actually occurs is there’s a universal mana signature some mages are born with, where they’re able to actually match the filtering of their own signature to someone else’s.
+The downside of this universal signature is they’re unable to specialize with a parallel reality, and the fact that the matching signatures is a slow and tedious process.
+Theoretically someone could cause someone to implode after having matched their signatures by manipulating their mana, but as it’s a slow process where you have to be in contact with the mage, it relies upon trust and has rarely happened.
+But once the signatures have been matched, healing takes as long as a normal spell.
+## Group Casting
+Theoretically possible, but no safe way has been found to permit mages to do so.

 %%
-# **HOW MANA INTERACTS WITH THE WORLD**
-- Does mana overwrite physics temporarily, or does it slot into unused “gaps” in physical law?
-- When a spell transforms atoms, does the world “push back” or resist the transformation?
-- Do spells always obey conservation of energy/mass, or does mana offset those laws?
 # **SOURCE OF POWER & LIMITS**
 - Does a magician cast using internal mana only, or do they actively draw external mana as they cast?
 	- Concept of mana bio-signature → a trait about mana that makes it uniquely yours & accepting mana without your signature is damaging but can be done.
 	- External mana is filtered by your organs to match your bio-signature & to be handled by your body.
-- Is there a difference between:
-	- a spell fueled entirely by internal mana, vs
-	- a spell fueled by pulling ambient mana from the area?
 - How does environmental mana density change spell cost or difficulty?
-- Does the world have “mana weather” — storms, tides, waves, seasonal changes?
 # **CASTING PROCESS & PHYSIOLOGY**
 - What sensory experience does a magician feel when mana moves through organs?
     Heat?
 Cold?
 Pressure?
 A vibration?